 In Ontario v.
-Chatterjee, civil forfeiture statutes were found to be a valid provincial power, pursuant to Section 92 of the Constitution Act, 1867.
-The Constitution Act gives the provincial governments jurisdiction over “property and civil rights” and the federal government jurisdiction over criminal law issues.
-In finding provincial civil forfeiture legislation constitutional, the Supreme Court of Canada stated that such laws were primarily concerned with property and civil rights, as opposed to criminal law.
+Chatterjee, civil forfeiture statutes were found to be a valid provincial power, pursuant to Section 92 of the Constitution Act, 1867, which gives the provincial governments jurisdiction over “property and civil rights”.
+In finding provincial civil forfeiture legislation constitutional, the Supreme Court of Canada stated that such laws were primarily concerned with property and civil rights, as opposed to the federal jurisdiction over criminal law.

 Various provincial governments have taken Chatterjee as a declaration that their respective forfeiture statutes are constitutional in all circumstances, regardless of how they are applied.
 British Columbia and Alberta, in particular, have relentlessly pursued forfeiture remedies in the wake of the Chartterjee decision.

 One issue that has not been conclusively resolved by the courts, however, is the precise interplay between civil forfeiture and the Charter of Rights and Freedoms, which establishes certain legal rights such as trial within a reasonable time, freedom from double jeopardy, freedom from self-incrimination, and freedom from cruel and unusual punishment.

 The Charter has been used to exclude illegally-obtained evidence civil forfeiture cases, with the BC Supreme Court finding that forfeiture engages “exactly the same Charter principles” as criminal law.